 - the Authors state their model was built originally for marine species, but it could be applied also to some terrestrial ones (lines 83-85).
 In my opinion the manuscript could benefit from a clear example (e.g., an application case study): the application of some real parameters (i.e., ‹d›, R0, K, h = proportion of the population harvested) to a well known case study could allow the readers to more easily understand the manuscript.
 Moreover, the example could facilitate the researchers intending to apply their approach to different biological models or datasets.

->>> We acknowledge that adding a case study would help to validate our results and show how they could be applied to empirical systems, but we feel that a case study is beyond the scope of our paper.
-Further, we discuss in the manuscript that, even without an empirical study, the merit of our theoretical model is that it helps to build intuition for how these two stressors might interact and it sets a baseline prediction to which empirical results can be compared.
+>>> We acknowledge that adding a case study would help to validate our results and show how they could be applied to empirical systems.
+We have added new results for our model parameterized to black rockfish (Sebastes melandrops) in the California Current, using marine protected areas parameterized to represent the California Marine Life Protection Act and using realistic climate velocity values from Burrows et al. 2011.

 - at lines 234 - 239 the Authors explain their simulation scheme.
 They use 2000 generations to reach equilibrium without perturbations (neither harvesting nor climate velocity).
 Subsequently, they add harvesting pressure (2000 generations) and, finally, a changing climate.
 They run the model for 6000 generations and finally, calculate the equilibrium biomass as the mean biomass of 2000 additional generations.
 If we imagine a univoltine or bivoltine species, the Authors exposed their population to 2000/1000 years of continuous harvesting (with a constant rate?) and, subsequently to 6000/3000 years of changing climate (with a constant velocity?).
 Did they suppose that the spatial configuration of protected areas remained constant for thousands years?